California state finances

 The budget of the U.S. state of California is made up of several funds derived from taxes.
-The General Fund makes up 3/4th of the entire budget; it allocates monies to state operations and payments to localities.
+The General Fund makes up 3/4th of the entire budget; it allocates money to state operations and payments to localities.
 The annual budget is proposed by the California State Legislature and approved by the Governor of California, who enjoys the prerogative of line-item veto.

 California's tax system

 California levies a 9.3 percent maximum variable rate income tax, with six tax brackets, collecting about $40 billion per year (representing approximately 51% of General Fund revenue and 40% of tax revenue overall in FY2007).
 As of 2024, the highest marginal income tax rate has been raised to 12.3% with 9 tax brackets.
 California has a state sales tax of 8.25%, which can total up to 10.75% with local sales tax included.
 All real property is taxable annually, the tax based on the property's fair market value at the time of purchase or completion of new construction.
 Property tax increases are capped at 2% per year (see Proposition 13).

 One notable side effect of California's tax structure is that a substantial portion of the state's income comes from a small proportion of wealthy citizens.
 For example, it is estimated that in 2022 the top 5% of state taxpayers (those with tax returns showing over $200,000 in yearly income) paid approximately 70% of state income taxes.

 The high income tax system of California has caused many wealthy individuals to flee the state, such as Elon Musk and Travis Kalanick, with the latter mentioning California's "enormous 13.3 percent state income tax rate" as one of the main reasons.